+LU 45.1: Make accountable, transparent, and responsible decisions that consider the environmental, economic, social, and cultural impacts to our community.

-- LU-48.1: Raise cultural awareness by showcasing community cultures through recreation programming, supporting special events, displaying cultural art in parks and public places, and developing new partnerships with organizations that represent diverse ethnic backgrounds. - GOAL LU-49: Maintain and update the Legacy Plan goals, strategies, policies and procedures in response to changing needs, trends, performance outcomes and statutory requirements.
+LU 45.2: Maintain and update the Legacy Plan goals, strategies, policies and procedures in response to changing needs, trends, performance outcomes and statutory requirements.